indigo-dc/jenkins-pipeline-library/docs/user/config_file.rst

 - service2: same as service1 with Dockerfile inside directory service2 and depends on service1 to be built.
 - docs: service to generate the project documentation.

-The docker-compose.yml file that would work with previous configuration can be as the following:
+The docker-compose.yml file that would work with previous configuration can be as the following (mandatory the build keyword in service definition):

 .. code-block:: yaml